0xt1m/ctf/BoilCTF/report.md

 ```
 find . -exec /bin/sh -p \; -quit
 ```
-So I excuted it and got root.
+So I executed it and got root.

-Even though that reverse-shell worked I wanted to connect via _ssh_ to the machine. ssh was not on port 22 it.
-Reading ssh config file (/etc/ssh/sshd_conf) found that it was running on port 55007.
+Even though that reverse-shell worked I wanted to connect via _ssh_ to the machine.
+SSH was not on port 22.
+Reading the ssh config file (`/etc/ssh/sshd_conf`) found that it was running on port `55007`.

-Also I couldn't connect directly to root so I created my own hash of a password.
+Also, I couldn't connect directly to root so I created my own hash of a password.
 And changed the `/etc/shadow` file a little bit.
 ```
 openssl passwd -6 -salt xyz yourpass
 $6$xyz$VKswtvLoVpOLcpjDMIFXhxa8ukqqKSKHjcPBLZUk9NxWldmlFQY4stUGo.QjEhav7mp86ih2PRqYPqjkhWi5y.